Lowlands (festival): 1998–2002: The "bridge of death" and end to rapid growth

-2003–2012: Needs for innovation and golden era
+2003–2012: Need for innovation and a golden era

-In 2003, festival director Eric van Eerdenburg takes measures because Lowlands 2002 was too crowded and had a for many people disappointing line-up.
-For the first time ever the festival did not sell out and fewer people visited the festival, from 60.000 in 2002 to 48.000 in 2003.
-Ticket pricing goes from 97.50 euros to 107.50 euros which might have crossed a psychological limit.
-For the first time, biodegradable plastic is used.
-The Charlie tent disappears and the large Dommelsch stage is exchanged for a covered tent with the same name (this tent is later renamed to Grolsch in 2004 and to Heineken in 2015).
-Also, silent disco headphones are introduced.
+In 2003, van Eerdenburg implemented reforms in response to the overcrowded and poorly received 2002 edition.
+For the first time since 1999, Lowlands did not sell out, dropping from 60,000 visitors to 48,000.
+Pricetags rose to €107.50, which may have passed a psychological threshold.
+Biodegradable plastic was used for the first time.
+The Charlie tent disappeared, and the large Dommelsch stage was replaced by a covered tent with the same name (later renamed Grolsch in 2004 and Heineken in 2015).
+Silent disco headphones were also introduced.

 The entrance to Lowlands in 2004.